chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 :   The port on which the WebUI and API are bound for non-SSL
     connections.
 Default value: `80`.
-Use `nginx['enable_non_ssl']` to enable or disable SSL redirects on this port number.
+Use `nginx['enable_non_ssl']` to enable or disable TLS/SSL redirects on this port number.
 Set to `false` to disable non-SSL connections.

 `nginx['sendfile']`